13 High-Demand Products for 2023 and Beyond (+ How to Sell Them)

 What do you want to learn?

+Ecommerce is having a moment.
 2020 was a record year for ecommerce and the industry hasn’t slowed down since.
-And it’s no wonder becausealmost three-quarters of UK consumers prefer to shop online.
+And it’s no wonder becauseover half of US consumers prefer to shop online.

 Many entrepreneurs, startups, and ecommerce businesses have seen their sales grow to record levels, while other brands are launching new products to capitalise on the demand for online shopping.